Energy Tax Credit Rules Shift Again for Wind and Solar Projects

 The law was swiftly followed by Executive Order 14315, which directed the Treasury Department to issue guidance to prevent “artificial acceleration or manipulation” of eligibility for these credits.

-Under Notice 2025-42, the physical work test is now the only path forward for many wind and solar projects.
-To meet this test, a taxpayer must demonstrate that physical work of a significant nature began before July 5, 2026.
+The physical work test remains one way to establish beginning of construction for many wind and solar projects.
+To meet this test, a taxpayer must demonstrate physical work of a significant nature began before July 5, 2026.

-The IRS emphasizes that the test is qualitative, not quantitative.
+Treasury emphasizes the test is qualitative, not quantitative.
 There is no minimum dollar threshold, no required percentage of completion.
 Instead, the focus is on the nature of the work performed.
 It must be integral to the facility’s function as a generator of electricity.
-And it must be real.
+And, it must be real.

 Qualifying activities defined

-The notice provides a detailed taxonomy of qualifying and non-qualifying activities, drawing a bright line between preparatory work and actual construction while targeting “warehouse-to-qualify” strategies.
+For purposes of the Physical Work Test, the 2025 notice provided a detailed taxonomy of qualifying and non-qualifying activities, drawing a bright line between preparatory work and actual construction while targeting “warehouse-to-qualify” strategies.

 Qualifying activities